Motivesoft/vscode-man-page-syntax/README.md

 - Syntax highlighting
 - Code snippets to create default page layouts with expected section headers
 - Auto complete on some formatting instructions (e.g. `.nf`)
+- Monitoring of edits to plaintext documents to automatically select the 'Man Page' language mode (configurable)

 ### Code Snippets
 When creating a new page, it is important to maintain consistency with standard man page layouts.